-The Free Application for Federal Student Aid (FAFSA) may be submitted as early as Oct.
-1 for the upcoming fall, winter, spring, and summer award year.
-Students are encouraged to apply as early as possible, as some funding is limited.
-Continuing students must reapply each academic year by completing a FAFSA or Renewal FAFSA.
-TVCC's federal Title IV school code is 003221.
+Students can apply for financial aid by completing the FAFSA as early as December 1 for the 2025-2026 academic award year.
+We encourage students to apply early, as some funds are limited.
+Continuing students must reapply each year by submitting a new or renewal FAFSA.
+TVCC's federal school code is 003221.